-Iglesia del Juramento de San Rafael (Church of San Rafael’s Oath)
+Juramento de San Rafael Church (San Rafael’s Oath)

 Córdoba was lashed by a strong plague epidemics in 1274.
 At that time Bishop Pascual built a hospital and a cemetery for those affected, located in the current Triunfo Square, where the monumental Triumph of San Rafael by Verdiguier is.